getyourbusinessright/gybr-gdrive-mcp/README.md

 # GYBR Google Drive MCP Server
-### A Windows-compatible Google Drive MCP server with full read/write access, built-in governance, action logging, draft mode, and auto-backup.
+### The only Windows and Mac compatible Google Drive MCP server with full read/write access, built-in governance, action logging, draft mode, and auto-backup.
 Built by GYBR for Claude Desktop.

 ## What This Does
 Connects Claude Desktop directly to your Google Drive with full read/write access and enterprise-grade governance controls.